floydhub/floyd-docs/docs/getstarted/core_concepts.md

 # Core Concepts

-FloydHub is a platform that enables data scientists use to create deep learning models more efficiently.
-FloyHub removes the hassle of maintaining and provisioning deep-learning servers, allowing data scientists to focus on the science of deep learning.
-It's deep learning without the DevOps.

-The topics essential to effectively using FloydHub can be grouped into the following categories:
+The essential points for understanding and effectively using FloydHub can be grouped into the following categories:

 - [Projects](#projects)
 - [Jobs](#jobs)